 - Be formally admitted by the Undergraduate Admissions Office or the School of Graduate Studies by our priority date for maximum consideration of gift aid.

 - Complete the Free Application for Federal Student Aid (FAFSA) by our priority date.

 - Be enrolled each semester at a minimum of half-time status (6 credits for undergraduates and 4.5 credits for graduate students).

 - Be making Satisfactory Academic Progress (SAP).

 - Set up your FSA ID.
 This will be your signature for the FAFSA.
-You (and your parent or guardian if you are a dependent student) will each need your own FSA ID.
+You (and your parent, if you are a dependent student) will each need your own FSA ID.

-- Complete the each years' FAFSA by the SCSU priority date of March 15th.
+- Complete each year’s FAFSA by the SCSU priority date of March 15th.
 The FAFSA opens Oct.
-1 each year for the following academic year.
+1st each year for the following academic year.

-- In the FAFSA application, click on "Link to IRS" to transfer your (and your parents, if applicable) federal tax return information to the FAFSA.
+- In the FAFSA application, click "Link to IRS" to transfer your (and your parents’, if applicable) federal tax return information to the FAFSA.